drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_MARIADB_HOST`

-Database connection details.
-Note that these are not used in production.
+Database connection details (these are not used in production).

 Default value: `mariadb`